F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 The `axref` and `ayref` parameters can be set to:

 - `"pixel"`: The pixel mode, where the coordinates are in pixels relative to the whole figure, where the origin is the bottom left corner of the figure.
+    - default
 - `<axis reference>`: Same as for the head of the annotation, but must be equal to the `xref`/`yref`, ottherwise, the arrow will not be visible.
     - e.g., setting `xref` to `"x1"` and `axref` to `"x2"` is not allowed

+### Configuring the arrow
+There are many parameters for configuring the arrow.
+Morover, **without configuring some of the parameters, the arrow head will not be visible at all**.
+The most important parameters are:

+- `showarrow`: toggl the whole arrow (head and tail).
+Default is `True`.
+- `arrowcolor`: the color of the arrow line.
+- `arrowwidth`: the width of the arrow line in pixels.
+Default is `1`.
+- `arrowhead`: the number indicating the style of the arrow head.
+Possible values are:
+    - `0`: no arrow head (default)
+    - `1`: wide triangle arrow head
+    - `2`: narrow triangle arrow head
+    - `3`: open triangle arrow head (dart)
+    - `4`: open triangle arrow head (B2 spirit shape)
+    - `5`: open triangle arrow head (V shape)
+    - `6`: circle arrow head
+    - `7`: square arrow head
+- `arrowsize`: the relative size of the arrow head to the `arrowwidth`.
+Default is `1`.

+### Configuring the text
+By default, the annotation does not have any text, unless `showarrow` is set to `False`, in which case a default text is added to prevent the annotation from being completely empty.
+To add text, we use the `text` parameter.
+To style the text, we can use the following parameters:

+- `textangle`: the angle of the text in degrees,
+- `font`: dictionary containing font parameters
+    - `size`: the size of the font in pixels
+    - `color`: the color of the font
+    - `weight`: the weight of the font
+    - `xanchor`, `yanchor`: the position of the text relative to the text box.
+        - `xanchor` can be `left`, `center` or `right`
+        - `yanchor` can be `top`, `middle` or `bottom`

 ### Positinoing the text relative to the arrow